lmapii/practical-zephyr/01_kconfig/readme.md

 Configuration saved to '/path/to/build/zephyr/.config'
 ```

 The fragments specified with the `EXTRA_CONF_FILE` variable are merged into the final configuration in the given order.
-E.g., let's create `release` build and reverse the order of the fragments:
+E.g., let's create a `release` build and reverse the order of the fragments:

 ```bash
 $ rm -rf ../build